Rate this page:

 This guide provides Atlassian Marketplace Partners with advice on the steps you need to take if you are notified of (or become aware of) a possible security incident affecting one of your apps.

-Any actual or suspected unauthorized access, acquisition, use, disclosure, modification or destruction of end user data in your possession or control as a Marketplace Vendor (or in the possession or control of your agents or contractors)
+Any actual or suspected unauthorized access, acquisition, use, disclosure, modification or destruction of end user data in your possession or control as a Marketplace Partner (or in the possession or control of your agents or contractors)

 A security vulnerability or compromise of your app

 For Cloud apps, any issue that materially degrades Atlassian systems or networks

 If you've experienced a security incident with a Marketplace app, the following steps outline what you need to do:

 Identify the root cause of the incident, for example, by consulting logs, reviewing code, etc.